MarkusJx/node-java-bridge/README.md

 as the proxy is kept alive until the last instance of the proxy is garbage-collected.
 So it may be a good idea to set you proxy instance to null after you are done with it.

+When using a proxy, you must call any method using the proxy async, as calling it sync will cause the program to deadlock, as node.js is single-threaded and your only thread will be waiting on the java method to finish, which will prevent this thread from running the defined javascript proxy methods.

 ## Redirecting the program's ``stdout``
 ### stdoutRedirect.enableRedirect
 Enable redirecting the program's ``stdout``/``stderr``